Purge (Godflesh album)

 Purge is the ninth studio album by English industrial metal band Godflesh, released on 9 June 2023.
-The album, originally announced on 1 March 2023, "revisits and updates the concepts explored on Pure", the group's 1992 album.
+The album, originally announced on 1 March 2023, "revisits and updates the concepts explored on Pure", the group's 1992 sophomore album.
 The title "Purge" refers to how frontman Justin Broadrick "utilises Godflesh's music as a temporary relief from his diagnosed autism and PTSD."

 Broadrick teased the first single, "Nero", on social media accounts in early March 2023.
 The song, along with three in-house remixes, was released on 3 April 2023.